 The FasTrackTM display shows just to the right of the scale.
 This changes all echoes into short horizontal bars, replicating a flasher sonar.
-The zoom bar on the far right shows the area that's zoomed when the zoom is in use.
-(See the Zoom section for more information.)
+The zoom bar on the far right shows the area that is zoomed when the zoom is in use.